supriyo-biswas/postbox/README.md

 ## Advanced usage

-If you want to configure STARTTLS support for the SMTP server, add HTTPS for the API server, or configure the server to listen on a different port, like this:
+If you want to configure STARTTLS support for the SMTP server, add HTTPS for the API server, or configure the server to listen on a different port, define a TOML file like this:

 ```toml
 [server.smtp]